Lutheran Social Services seeks people to sew masks

 Lutheran Social Service of Minnesota is inviting Minnesotans to sew protective face masks to protect against sneezes and coughs to help safeguard people supported by the organization, employees and volunteers.

 Wright said that the organization is seeking several thousand protective masks.
-As an essential provider, Lutheran Social Service supports one in 65 Minnesotans including people with disabilities, youth experiencing homelessness, older Minnesotans, families experiencing job loss and many others with critical needs.
+Lutheran Social Service supports one in 65 Minnesotans including people with disabilities, youth experiencing homelessness, older Minnesotans, families experiencing job loss and many others with critical needs.

 “In services where our physical presence is required, health and safety are top priorities,” Wright said.
 “Sewing masks is a critically-important way that people can make a big impact in our community right now to help keep people safe.
 We encourage Minnesotans to invite their friends, family members, neighbors and church groups who sew to join us in our efforts.”

-Visit www.lssmn.org/sewmasks for information about patterns to use, where to mail or drop-off masks, and updates.
+Visit lssmn.org/sewmasks for information about patterns to use, where to mail or drop-off masks and updates.

 Currently, all masks can be mailed to the LSS, Attention: Operation Masks, at 2485 Como Ave., St. Paul, MN 55108.
 Drop-off locations have also been established in Duluth, Mankato and Rochester.